 The eighth stop on the Bi-Rite Cheese Trek takes us to a small 40 acre farm just south of Middlebury, Vermont.
 Michael Lee and Emily Sunderman started Twig Farm in 2005 where they now milk 50 goats & make a handful of seasonal cheeses.
 Michael was no stranger to cheese; he managed Formaggio Kitchen in Boston, one of the finest cheese shops in the country.
 He honed his cheese making skills by apprenticing and experimenting and now, over a decade later, he crafts some of the most celebrated farmstead goat’s milk cheeses in the United States.

 Twig Farm’s herd of alpine goats live outside on the pasture, grazing & browsing about the farm.
 They are fed organic hay when there’s nothing to eat outside.
 Their milk is used to make Twig Farm Tomme– the farm’s signature cheese.
 A small cylinder aged for 80 days with a beautiful natural rind, the rustic cheese has pleasant flavors of herbs & grass below the earthy notes from the rind.

 Most Twig Farm cheeses are sold at nearby Famer’s Markets or reserved for cheese shops in Boston & New York.
 We’re really pleased to offer this seasonal stunner and encourage you to enjoy the cheese with hard cider, heirloom apples, or a pear preserve.

-The next stop on our Cheese Trek takes us to an island off the coast Friesland for one of Holland’s rarest farmhouse cheeses that will be available in the Markets on July 7th.
-Ask our mongers how you can join the Cheese Trek and #cheeseyourownadventure!
+The next stop on our Cheese Trek takes us to the southern tip of Spain for another farmstead cheese from one of the rarest breeds of goats – available in the Markets on September 7th!
+Be sure to ask our mongers how you can join the Trek and #cheeseyourownadventure!